AnirudhDas/ADSlidePanels/README.md

 $ pod setup
 	```

-2. Install `ADSlidePanels ` pod
+2. Install `ADSlidePanels` pod

-	Once Cocoa Pods has been installed, you can add `ADEmailAndPassword ` iOS Component to your project by adding a dependency entry to the Podfile in your project root directory.
+	Once Cocoa Pods has been installed, you can add `ADSlidePanels ` iOS Component to your project by adding a dependency entry to the Podfile in your project root directory.

 	```
 	target "YourAppName" do